0110sangavi/M1_application_votesystem/1_Requirements/README.md

 e-voting which is physically supervised by representatives of governmental or independent electoral authorities (e.g. electronic voting machines located at polling stations);
 remote e-voting via the Internet (also called i-voting) where the voter submits his or her vote electronically to the election authorities, from any location.

-SWOT Analysis-
-STRENGTH OF ONLINE VOTING
+SWOT Analysis- STRENGTH OF ONLINE VOTING:-
 1.Reduce cost of voting
 2. Voting in any language convenient to the voter
 3. Tackling social, technical, political, legal and economic issues associated with elections.